tiagokall/pm2-bashhook/README.md

 ## Description

-PM2 module to receive http webhook from github, execute pre/post hook and gracefull reload the application using pm2.
+This is a form from `pm2-githook` and the only difference is it only run the hook scripts, not fetch the repository.

 ## Install

-`pm2 install pm2-githook`
+`pm2 install pm2-bashhook`

 ## Configure